-The word itself in Greek means “of great importance” and this applies especially for hair.
+The word itself in Greek means “of great importance” and this applies especially to hair.
 The main reason why hair (and nails) becomes brittle is the lack of proteins in one’s diet.
 It is logical since hair is mainly made if proteins such as keratin.
 This is why if we have some sort of problems with our “fur”, the first thing we need to look at is our food intake.
-Well known protein sources are lean meat and egg whites.
-But there are many good underrated sources from plants and bees.
+Well-known protein sources are lean meat and egg whites.
+But there are many good underrated sources of plants and bees.
 Here are some suggestions – legumes, quinoa, sprouts, hemp seed, nuts, algae such as spirulina, and the indispensable bee pollen.
 Bee pollen is so beneficial for humans that it deserves a whole article, but I will save this for later.

 Minerals for reversing gray hair

-The important minerals for the hair and nails are silicon, sulfur, copper and zinc.
+The important minerals for the hair and nails are silicon, sulfur, copper, and zinc.
 We need to make sure we absorb them with the food intake (I am not a big fan of supplements, but sometimes it is a good way to provide nutritious compounds).
-You can find sulfur in Brussels spouts, beans, eggs, cabbage, fish, garlic, turnip, and wheat germ; other foods that contain these minerals are oysters, potatoes, cereals, legumes, lean meat, mushrooms, sesame and pumpkin seeds, beef liver, shrimps, mustard etc. Pay extra attention to green vegetables.
-Also don’t forget the silicon containing plants – apples, brown rice, tomatoes, cucumbers, almonds, grapes, flax seed, and peppers and so on.
+You can find sulfur in Brussels sprouts, beans, eggs, cabbage, fish, garlic, turnip, and wheat germ; other foods that contain these minerals are oysters, potatoes, cereals, legumes, lean meat, mushrooms, sesame and pumpkin seeds, beef liver, shrimps, mustard etc. Pay extra attention to green vegetables.
+Also don’t forget the silicon-containing plants – apples, brown rice, tomatoes, cucumbers, almonds, grapes, flax seed, and peppers and so on.
 Do you feel overwhelmed already?
 Wait, there is more!

 Fighting inflammation for reversing gray hair